Let's plan ahead

 Please read these guidelines before your lesson:

 Why so strict?
-To teach a dog not to bark at, lunge at, or bite a person or animal, we first need to create an environment in which these behaviors are not possible.
+To teach a dog not to bark at, lunge at, or bite a person or animal, we first need to create an environment in which these behaviors are not possible, and where everyone feels safe working together.
 Resolving problematic behavior, especially in the beginning, requires managing the environment carefully until your dog learns new ways of interacting with others.

 The video below outlines what to expect during your lesson.